back to Home

 So, when the AMP Foundation reached out to the Canopy about wanting to fund community projects with tangible outcomes in late 2025, the prospect of supporting Australia's first township-scale resilient building retrofit program in a vulnerable community appealed.

-Millgrove can become a national model for community-level disaster risk reduction, showing other communities an effective way to reduce insurance premiums through improved resilience ratings, and helping to impact policy reform.
+Over time, Millgrove can become a national model for community-level disaster risk reduction, showing other communities an effective way to reduce insurance premiums through improved resilience ratings, and helping to impact policy reform.

 Because when Millgrove succeeds, it proves a point: proper evidence + innovative financing + community commitment = a move away from the disaster-recovery cycle and towards building communities that thrive through any future challenge.